sourcemeta/learnjsonschema.com/content/2020-12/meta-data/title.markdown

 ---

-The `title` keyword is a placeholder for a concise human-readable string description of a schema or any of its subschemas.
+The `title` keyword is a placeholder for a concise human-readable string summary of what a schema or any of its subschemas are about.
 This keyword does not affect validation, but the evaluator will collect its value as an annotation.

 {{<best-practice>}}